Get Work

 The Challenge

-The Get Work feature serves as the primary gateway for thousands of users across the country to access their daily tasks.
-However, this critical feature was failing users in significant ways:
+Context: The Get Work feature is the primary gateway for thousands of users across the country to access their daily work.
+When it fails, operations stall, and it was failing in critical ways.

-The Problem: 20% of tasks pulled through the system were unworkable and had to be sent back to the work queue—a costly inefficiency that frustrated users and impacted business operations.
+The Problem: Analysis of ServiceNow support tickets revealed that 20% of tasks pulled through the system were unworkable and had to be returned to the queue.
+At scale, that's not a minor inefficiency; it's a systemic trust problem.

-To understand the full scope of the problem, we did a comprehensive research initiative:
+To understand the full scope of the problem, we conducted a comprehensive research initiative spanning user behavior, expert knowledge, and system architecture.

 User Pain Points Investigation: